Setup | Retrieve clinical documents | RecordSync & Consent | Imported clinical documents | Reconcile clinical data

 The problems, allergies, and medications in the C-CDA file appear below the problems, allergies, and medications currently in the patient chart.

-The steps below describe the procedure for problem data and also apply to allergies and medications.
+The following steps describe the procedure for problem data, and also apply to allergies and medications.

 - Continue with step 1 in the finalize and start reconciliation procedure.